thinker227/thinker227/README.md

-I'm a hobbyist programmer and occationally game developer.
+I'm a hobbyist programmer and occasionally game developer.

 My main area of interest is currently compilers and programming language development.